Mike-Pits/antrax/README.md

 # antrax
 Antrax_internship period 07-10.2025.

-"Antrax PLC" in a private entity dealing with servicing, repairs and maintennace of power grid masts and peripherals.
+"Antrax PLC" in a private entity dealing with servicing, repairs and maintenance of power grid masts and their peripherals like isolators, suspension hooks etc.

-During the internship our team worked on AI solutions to monitor grid masts condition and detect possible corrision, damages and other potentially suspicous spots.
+During the internship our team worked on AI solutions to monitor condition of grid masts and detect possible corrosion, damages and other potential hazards to power supply chain.